ketankartoza/qgis-gea-plugin/docs/src/user/index.md

 This is the homepage for all user-related documentation.

-The user content is divided into three sections:
+The user content is divided into five sections:

 - The [quickstart tutorial](quickstart/index.md) aims to get you familiar with the basics of the platform in around 5 minutes.